HungChien/face-ai-project/docs/pytorch_demo.md

 8. Model checkpoints can be saved locally.
 ```

-The successful completion of the training loop confirms that the PyTorch environment is ready for more complex deep learning tasks.
+The successful completion of the training loop confirms that the PyTorch environment is ready for more complex deep learning experiments.

 ## 11. Error Analysis